 In the body, the sperm has to undergo a long journey to reach the egg.
 The difficulty of traveling this path reduces the probability of unhealthy and damaged sperms to reach the egg.
 However, in the ARTs, this natural process does not exist and can negatively affect the health of the offspring as well as the success rate of the method.
 Currently, the sperm selection conventions include swim-up technique or density gradient that lack efficiency and the results can vary based on the embryologist’s expertise.

 In order to overcome the incompetence of the conventional techniques in mimicking the natural sperm selection process, microfluidic sperm selection chips allow creating more naturally relevant environments leading to the selection of high-quality sperms.
 The female reproductive organ is very complex.
-As opposed to the traditional approaches, microfluidic chips can be designed to create a bioinspired environment for the sperm to increase the selectivity.
-The chips are often patterned to mimic the natural environment for the sperms or include microchannels that separate motile and healthy ones from the defected ones.
+As opposed to the traditional approaches, microfluidic chips and devices can be designed to create a bioinspired environment for the sperm to increase the selectivity.
+The microfluidic chips are often fabricated to mimic the natural environment for the sperms or include microchannels that separate motile and healthy ones from the defected ones.

 Current microchips for sperm selection are either passive or active.
 In passive devices, the selection process utilizes the sperm motility.
 The channels are designed such that the sperms with higher motility swim to a side channel.
 In some designs, two streams flow alongside each other; one being the sample and the other a clean buffer.
 The sperms with high motility swim to the clean buffer.
 These high-quality sperms are then collected from these channels.
 Many other passive techniques such as spiral channels exist which are listed in the resources section below.